 However, the major concern that businesses face is budgeting when going for native apps for each platform and that is where the cross-platform applications enter.
 It allows developers to create mobile applications that are compatible with more than one operating systems, in this case, iOS and Android.
 Cross-platform applications provide the ability to run a single code on any platform and thus enables a faster release of the product/software and with better quality.

-Native v/s Cross-platform Applications
+Native Vs Cross-platform Applications Development

 Although it is a constant debate that has kept the community divided for years.
 Some experts still favour native over cross-platform while on the other hand, companies like Uber are coming with their cross-platform framework to rewrite their driver app.
+We’ll explore both options and weigh the pros and cons of each in this article.

 Here are some noticeable differences between native and cross-platform applications: